6 min readUpdated

 Opening .max Files on Mac

-The workflow is simple: run the MAX2C4D exporter on your Windows machine (or any machine with 3ds Max installed) to convert the .max file into the intermediate format.
-Then copy the output folder to your Mac and open the project in Cinema 4D.
-The C4D importer reads the scene data and rebuilds everything natively — no Windows dependency at runtime.
+The MAX2C4D importer plugin runs natively on macOS, including Apple Silicon (arm64).
+Run the exporter on a Windows machine with 3ds Max installed to convert the .max file into the intermediate format.
+Copy the output folder to your Mac and open the project in Cinema 4D — the C4D importer reads the scene data and rebuilds everything natively, no Windows dependency at runtime.

 Related Guides